stroxler/pyre-notes-and-tools/pycon-2025/dynamic-vs-static-v1.md

 Introduction to duck typing and how the runtime is duck-typed
 - Relationship to nominal typing and to inheritance
+- How it allows unexpected use of libraries.
+Examples in the wild:
+  - cupy and cuDF duck type numpy and pandas classes with GPU-accelerated versions
+  - The pytorch compiler relies on a FakeTensor that duck types Tensor for tracing

 Discussion of duck-typing as a programming pattern
 - Enables using libraries in unexpected ways (a familiar example: Python unit testing has always relied heavily on duck typing; this is part of how a mock works)